-Note: To download the latest Magento extensions for manual installation to your eshop, click here for Magento 1 and here for Magento 2.
+Note: To download the latest Magento extensions for manual installation to your eshop,

 This article covers the case of a company that is already using the Magento eCommerce software and has all its data entities (products, product categories, clients etc.) in the Magento database.
 The Megaventory account is empty of data (either new or after a reset operation).
 If you already have an active Megaventory subscription and want to start using the Magento ecommerce software please move on to this article.

 Preliminary Step – Necessary settings in Magento

 The following Magento settings need to be correctly set for the correct interoperability between Megaventory and Magento:

 NOTE: If you use Magento 2.x your user interface might look different than the screenshots below.

 Cron Job (Unix)

 Cron jobs, or scheduled tasks, must be enabled in order for the Megaventory extension to operate properly.
 By default if the Magento installation is running on a UNIX OS the OS should automatically recognize Magento's requests to use the CRON TAB service.
 The crontab service command can be used if shell access is granted to the server or added through cPanel or a similar admin tool.
 The crontab should have rows that look similar to one of these: